 In Scandinavian countries, reindeers pull the sleighs, but anywhere else it’s likely to be horses.
-Often these will be guided tours with a stop for a warming drink and a snack.
+These will often be guided tours with a stop for a warming drink and a snack.

 If the idea of hurtling down a mountainside terrifies you then give Nordic skiing a go.
-Often called cross-country skiing it is completely different from alpine skiing and uses different equipment and technique.
-Many resorts will have marked trails of varying length along the valley floor that in summer are gentle hiking trails.
-Despite the relatively flat terrain, it’s very energetic and a good way to keep fit.
+Often called cross-country skiing, it’s completely different from alpine skiing and uses different equipment and technique.
+Many resorts will have marked trails of different lengths along the valley floor – in summer they’re gentle hiking trails.
+Despite the relatively flat terrain, it’s very energetic and a good way to keep fit!

 If you’re off on a snow holiday, don’t forget your winter sports travel insurance.
 That way, you can travel with the reassurance that you’ve got the support there if you need it.